HL7/davinci-alerts/source/pages/security.md

 [The FHIR Security and Privacy Module] describes how to protect a patients privacy through de-Identification, pseudonymization, anonymization.
 FHIR does not mandate a single technical approach to security and privacy; rather, the specification provides a set of building blocks that can be applied to create secure, private systems.

+Note to Balloters: We are actively seeking input on security approaches that DaVinci and particularly this IG should adhere to  We are aware of the planned FHIR Data Segmentation for Privacy project.
+{:.note-to-balloters}

 {% include link-list.md %}